e-tidemo/new-years-quiz/README.md

   ![Wireframe question - ipad](documentation/wireframes/ipad.png)
   ![Wireframe question - mobile device](documentation/wireframes/mobile%20device.png)

+  The final product is slightly different from the wireframes.
+There is, for example, no footer in the wireframes and the idea of having a feedback form appeared as I worked and was then added.

   - # Accessibility
     I have done the following to make sure that the website is as accessible as possible:
     - Used semantic HTML
     - Used contrasting colours throughout the website
     - Used descriptive alt attributes on any images
-    - Provided information for screen readers about links to other websites etc.
+    - Provided information for screen readers about buttons and links to other websites etc.

 - # Technologies Used
   - ## Language Used